Ink (song)

-"Ink" is a song by British rock band Coldplay from their sixth studio album Ghost Stories (2014).
+"Ink" is a song by the British rock band Coldplay from their sixth studio album Ghost Stories (2014).
 It was released as the fourth and final single from the record on 13 October in Italy's contemporary hit radio, 17 November in the United States' adult album alternative radio and 18 November in modern rock radio.
-The song reached number 156 on the UK Singles Chart upon the album's original release.
+The song reached number 156 on the UK Singles Chart upon the album's release.

 Music video

 The animated video was designed by the production team, Blind.
 An interactive video of "Ink" was uploaded on Coldplay's official website.
 An official cut was made and uploaded on YouTube.

 Synopsis

 The official animated music video begins with a couple lying on a beach.
 The woman leaves the man on the beach and walks into the woods.
 The man takes a compass (which contains an image of the woman) and follows her.
 The man soon arrives at a fork in the trail, and takes the path to the right.
 He does not find her, and is then seen at a bar, contemplating his loneliness.
 The video continues with the man drifting along the ocean, looking at a cloud resembling the woman.
 The man soon arrives at a waterfall, but is saved by a large bird before falling down.
 He sees the woman in the clouds once again, but falls from the sky moments before trying to embrace her.
 Many papers surround the man and build a staircase.
 The man climbs up and looks at the stars through a telescope.
 The man sees many constellations of the couple.
 He then walks up to a shoreline and examines one of the constellations, which turns into one large star, and then proceeds in that direction.
 The man sails a boat toward the star for over a day, and soon arrives at a mega waterfall.
 Right before he falls off, the woman finally appears and saves him, and they float through the air, together once more.